How I Developed This Recipe

 - Add wasabi at the end: Mix in wasabi paste as the final step to preserve its distinctive pungent flavor.

-- Don’t overheat the wasabi: Keep mixture warm (not hot) when adding wasabi to prevent flavor loss.
+- Don’t overheat the wasabi: Add the wasabi when the mixture is warm or cool (not hot) when adding wasabi to prevent flavor loss.

 - Timing matters: Serve immediately warm, or thoroughly chill in the refrigerator.